Ezra Kire: Early life

 Ezra Kire was born on December 30, 1975, in the town of Grand Forks, North Dakota, near the Canada–US border.
 In his youth his family frequently moved across North America, then eventually to Colombo, Sri Lanka, where he attended high school at the Overseas School of Colombo.
 It was there that he started his first band with friend Derek Dees.
 In 1990 the two 8th graders played their first show at the school cafeteria, along with another two shows later that year, including the senior prom.
 After leaving Sri Lanka, Ezra moved to the small Canadian town of Nelson, British Columbia, where he played in the band Dead Faculty.
-After Ben Millard joined on guitar they played for a few years before Millard and Erza formed Celler Of The Sun, with Dale Butterfield on drums and Ferdy Belland on bass.
+After Ben Millard joined on guitar they played for a few years before Millard and Ezra formed Celler Of The Sun, with Dale Butterfield on drums and Ferdy Belland on bass.
 They recorded two albums before Ezra had a mental breakdown and moved to the United States.